 Each acid does something different for the skin.
 Lactic Acid (comes from sour milk) removes the dead skin cells so this will have a brightening effect.
 Glycolic Acid (comes from sugar cane) helps reduce fine lines and wrinkles which can make skin look smoother and tighter.

 A natural form of Vitamin A, this boosts the thickness and elasticity of the skin therefore reducing the signs of wrinkles.

 There is an abundant amount of evidence to support that retinol works!
 Finding it in the right products is the tricky part because you need to have enough to get results.
 Most over-the-counter products cannot put enough retinol in them to give you the benefits you need.
-See your Esthetician (me!) or a Dermatologist to get the good stuff! :)
+This Retinol Serum is amazing and when used correctly, can do great things for the skin.

 Help fight cell damage from free radicals, which are molecules that could injure cells and increase inflammation.